kipac-xoc/mkacispback/README.md

 mkacispback
 =======================
-A software to generate particle-induced background spectral model for the Chandra ACIS.
+A software to generate spectral models for Chandra ACIS particle-induced background.
 Version: 2020-09-30
 Author: Hiromasa Suzuki (The University of Tokyo)
 hiromasa050701@gmail.com